Nick-Adams-AU/5500SHAC-Cbus2MQTT/README.md

 end
 ```

+### Note that the Home Assistsant internal MQTT broker is known to cause issues.
+Please use an external MQTT broker like Mosquitto.

 ## Examples

  In these examples, #1, #2 and #3 represent the Cbus network number, application number, and the group number.